troychaplin/block-accessibility-checks/docs/README.md

-# Block Accessibility Checks – Developer API
+# Block Accessibility Checks – Validation API

 The Block Accessibility Checks plugin provides a comprehensive API for developers to extend and customize accessibility validation in the WordPress block editor.
 All validation logic is handled in JavaScript for real-time feedback, while PHP is used for configuration and registration.